lambdaclass/metal_playground/README.md

 ### Contents
 1. **dotprod**: learn the basics of Metal and metal-rs, implement a simple dot product between two vectors represented as uint arrays.
 2. **matrixprod**: a more complex example to learn about grid size and thread groups, implement a product between square matrices.
 3. **memory**: example to show how to shared memory between CPU and GPU.
-This example simply creates a vector to be modified from the GPU.
+This example creates a vector to be modified from the GPU.

 ## Pre-requisites